davadams97/rust-wc-cli/README.md

 ## How to run the project?
 - Download [Rust](https://www.rust-lang.org/learn/get-started)
-- In your command line, run `cargo run -- src/test.txt`
+- In your command line, run `cargo run -- test.txt`

-Note: This uses the file stored in the `src/` directory.
-You can test with your own file as well.
+Note: This command uses the file stored at the root directory.
+You can test this command with your own file/input as well.

 ## For the future?
 If I had some time, I would